How to change the world with a ‘louding voice’

 - Literally, patriarchy means a society ruled by the fathers, the heads of households, who own all property and make all decisions.
 However, the term is now used more broadly to describe any society where men have more power than women.

 - The 18th-Century political and philosophical Enlightenment celebrated the rights, intellectual abilities, and creativity of the individual.
-However, these individuals were, universally, wealthy, white men.
-It took a further three centuries to expand the concept to include everyone.
+However, these individuals were always wealthy, white men.
+It took a further three centuries to expand the idea to include everyone.

 - Social order